GoogleCloudPlatform/cloud-dataplex/datascan/datascan-blog-examples/blog_1_data_profile_configuration_details.md

 Here, we will exclude the column ingestion_timestamp since we already know its values and are filtering on this column.

 ![Filter columns](./images/profile_scan_column_filter.png "Filter columns")

+###### _Sampling size_
+Another way to filter the data to be scanned is to specify a sampling size.
+If specified, the profile scan result will be based on the sampled data.
+Sampling is applied after the above two filters are applied.

+Sampling is particularly useful if you expect a large amount of data to be seen for each scan.
+Specifying a smaller sampling size for such data would provide cost benefits.
+Choosing the sampling size appropriate for the overall data size to be seen per scan would cause more accurate profile insights.

+Since you only expect ~200 rows to be scanned everyday, you can skip configuring sampling size for this scan.